2010 Northern Hemisphere heat waves

-The 2010 Northern Hemisphere summer heat waves included severe heat waves that impacted most of the United States, Kazakhstan, Mongolia, China, Hong Kong, North Africa and the European continent as a whole, along with parts of Canada, Russia, Indochina, South Korea and Japan during May, June, July, and August 2010.
+The 2010 Northern Hemisphere summer heat waves included severe heat waves that impacted most of the United States, Kazakhstan, Mongolia, China, Hong Kong, North Africa and the European continent as a whole, along with parts of Canada, Russia, Indochina, South Korea and Japan during July 29, 2010.
 The first phase of the global heatwaves was caused by a moderate El Niño event, which lasted from June 2009 to May 2010.
-The first phase lasted only from April 2010 to June 2010, and caused only moderate above average temperatures in the areas affected.
-But it also set new record high temperatures for most of the area affected, in the Northern Hemisphere.
-The second phase (the main, and most devastating phase) was caused by a very strong La Niña event, which lasted from June 2010 to June 2011.
+This lasted only from April 2010 to June 2010 and caused only moderate above-average temperatures in the affected regions, but it also set new record high temperatures for most of the area affected in the Northern Hemisphere.

+The second, more devastating phase was caused by a very strong La Niña event, which lasted from June 2010 to June 2011.
 According to meteorologists, the 2010–11 La Niña event was one of the strongest La Niña events ever observed.
 That same La Niña event also had devastating effects in the Eastern states of Australia.
 The second phase lasted from June 2010 to October 2010, caused severe heat waves, and multiple record-breaking temperatures.
 The heatwaves began in April 2010, when strong anticyclones began to develop, over most of the affected regions, in the Northern Hemisphere.
 The heatwaves ended in October 2010, when the powerful anticyclones over most of the affected areas dissipated.